MK2112/nn-zero-to-hero-notes/G002 - How I Use LLMs/G002 - How I Use LLMs.md

     <img src="./img/ChatGPT_Deep_Research.png" style="width: 500px; height: auto;" />
 </center>

-While this is a comprehensive table intended to show the major LLM research labs in the United States, xAI is missing, Hugging Face is listed, despite not being an LLM research lab in the strict sense, and EleutherAI is listed despite being a decentralized research collective and not a major lab as such.
+While this is a comprehensive table intended to show the major LLM research labs in the United States, xAI is missing, Hugging Face is listed, despite not being an LLM research lab in the strict sense (they much rather provide a machine learning platform and ecosystem for open-source work), and EleutherAI is listed despite being a decentralized research collective and not a major lab as such.

 ### File Upload